 Sources: Houzz/Furniture Today, Home Accents Today, Business of Home

-Global container spot rates declined 10% week-over-week to approximately $2,212 per 40-ft container, with major lanes down 11-12% (Shanghai-NY and Shanghai-LA).
-The pullback reflects muted post-holiday import demand and inventory digestion.
+Global container spot rates declined approximately 10% week-over-week to around $2,212 per 40-ft container, reflecting muted post-holiday import demand and inventory digestion.
 Cost relief is real but time-bound.

 Why it matters: